What are the perfect summer getaways to visit in the Philippines?

 This year, why not try something that pushes you to your limit?
 Why not try rock climbing in Cantabaco and Poog in Toledo, Cebu?
-These neighboring crags are two of the finest sport climbing destinations in the country—all made of pure, clean limestone.
+These neighboring crags are two of the country’s finest sport climbing destinations- all made of pure, clean limestone.

-Pump up your adrenaline as you attempt to best yourself and reach the anchors of over 100 climbing routes.
-Enjoy a great view at the top of the crag.
+Pump up your adrenaline as you attempt to beat yourself and reach the anchors of over 100 climbing routes.
+Enjoy a great view from the top of the crag.
 Skilled local guides have all the necessary equipment and skills to ensure you are safe and having a great time.

 - Text and Photos by Gian and Sheila of Adrenaline Romance

-For those based in the metro, Tanay in the province of Rizal is a nearby destination that offers lots of adventure activities for weekends and summer excursions.
-With portions of Tanay hidden in the Sierra Madre mountain ranges, the town has several waterfalls, rivers and caves worth checking out.
+For those based in the metro, Tanay in the province of Rizal is a nearby destination offering many adventure activities for weekends and summer excursions.
+With portions of Tanay hidden in the Sierra Madre mountain ranges, the town has several waterfalls, rivers, and caves worth checking out.

-Camp out and hike in Daraitan or marvel at the naturally carved white rock formations along Tinipak River.
-A newly opened site gaining popularity is Masungi Rocks, a mountain rock formation that was converted into Georeserve, with a conservation area and hiking trail with a hanging bridge, cave, giant hammock and viewing deck.
+Camp out, hike in Daraitan, or marvel at the naturally carved white rock formations along the Tinipak River.
+A newly opened site gaining popularity is Masungi Rocks.
+This mountain rock formation was converted into Georeserve, with a conservation area and hiking trail with a hanging bridge, cave, giant hammock, and viewing deck.

 - Text and Photos by Kara Santos of Travel Up

 Another fun activity to try in groups is canyoneering.
-Although it can be extreme for beginners, the whole adventure is fun and may just turn out to be your most unforgettable experience in Cebu.
+Although it can be extreme for beginners, the whole adventure is fun and may just be your most unforgettable experience in Cebu.
 You don’t need to be the best swimmer; that life vest can do the magic in the water.
-All you really need to go through the “obstacle course” is loads of energy and enthusiasm to survive the challenge.
+All you really need to go through the “obstacle course” is energy and enthusiasm to survive the challenge.

 - Text and Photos by Aris Mape of Dyan Lang

-In a tropical country made up of over 7,000 islands like the Philippines, it can be tough to whittle down the must-visits this summer.
-For people who want to be away from the world for a while and those who want to spend a relaxing day lounging in the hammock, with views that look like screen savers, then Guimaras is for you!
+In a tropical country of over 7,000 islands like the Philippines, it can be tough to whittle down the must-visits this summer.
+For people who want to be away from the world for a while and those who want to spend a relaxing day lounging in the hammock with views that look like screen savers, then Guimaras is for you!

 This island province in Western Visayas Region has remained relatively untouched by modern life, despite its close proximity to Iloilo City.
-Trappist Monastery, Guisi Lighthouse and Guisi Beach, Raymen Beach, Turtle Island and Mango Research Institute are some of the attractions you can enjoy in this idyllic island.
-And, do not forget to take home some Guitars Mangoes with you!
+Trappist Monastery, Guisi Lighthouse and Guisi Beach, Raymen Beach, Turtle Island, and Mango Research Institute are attractions you can enjoy on this idyllic island.
+And do not forget to take home some Guitars Mangoes with you!